 The Hemingway effect

-Do you struggle to finish projects or maintain motivation?
 The legendary writer Ernest Hemingway used a simple productivity hack to help you work smarter.
 It’s called the Hemingway effect.

 How to apply the Hemingway effect in your work